Post Summary: Camping On The Beach in Washington (La Push Second Beach)

-2. But, Set Up A Fire BELOW High Tide
+2. Set Up A Fire BELOW High Tide

 Setting up a fire below high tide will naturally wash away any debris from the fire.

-While visiting the station, the park rangers at Port Angeles gave us this helpful trick.
+While visiting the station, the park ranger at Port Angeles gave us this helpful trick.
 She said fires built below high tide actually help keep the beach clean.

-Making your fire below the high tide like actually keeps natural debris under control.
-Allowing the ashes wash away helps keep the sand and surrounding area clean.
-And plus, no one wants to step on fire pit leftovers!
+Making your fire below the high tide will actually keep natural debris under control.
+Allowing the ashes to wash away helps keep the sand and surrounding area clean.

 Here are some tips for preparing a low-impact Washington beach camping fire:

 - When gathering firewood, use the 4 D’s of Campfires from the LNT Blog: Dead, Down (as in already fallen off a tree), Distant (away from your campsite) and Dinky (as in small pieces).

 - Make sure firewood in no bigger than your forearm and NEVER burn huge logs.

 - Do not burn trash in your fire pit.

 - Burn the fire all the way down, until only ash is left.